KristianHolsheimer/gym_extensions/README.md

 # Extensions to OpenAI gym

 This repository is my own personal sandbox for playing with reinforcement learning algorithms.
 The reason why I started this is that I noticed that every time I wrote a little quick-n-dirty implementation of an RL algorithm, the code was so horrific and my results essentially irreproducible.
-So I figured that in order to advance and grow my RL knowledge, my code had to be organized.
+So I figured that in order to progress, my code had to be more organized.

 **Disclaimer:** Although the code in here should be reasonably clean and bug-free, it's by no means complete.